shaneholloman/llm-cmd/README.md

 Use LLM to generate and execute commands in your shell

+For background on this project see [llm cmd undo last git commit—a new plugin for LLM](https://simonwillison.net/2024/Mar/26/llm-cmd/)

 ## Installation

 Install this plugin in the same environment as [LLM](https://llm.datasette.io/).